Jord000/Testing-Three-js/README.md

 -resize the scene to a contained div or element on the window ✅\
 -split the file into react components using React Three Fiber ✅\
 -Achieve the same functionality tasks above✅\
--overlay basic html to simulate a menu\
+-overlay basic html to simulate a menu ✅\
--create a clickable response to a 3D object\
+-create a clickable response to a 3D object✅\
--allow the import/control of lighting from Blender accurately\
+-allow the import/control of lighting from Blender accurately✅\
 -import an animation from blender
 -get liquid to move